Maureen Francisco: Personal life

 Maureen Francisco came from humble beginnings.
 She was born in Manila, Philippines.
 She moved to the United States with her family at the age of 5.
 She attended Pacific Lutheran University and received a bachelor's degree in Journalism in 1999.

 Career

 After she graduated, she went on to be a TV reporter around the US.
 In 2007, she was the first contestant on CBS's Power of 10, hosted by Drew Carey.
-Then in 2009, Maureen was contestant #5 on Fox Reality Channel's Solitary 3.0.
+Then in 2009, Maureen was contestant #5 on Fox Reality Channel's Solitary 3.0, where she finished in sixth place.

 Today, Maureen is the executive producer of NW Productions and published author of It Takes Moxie: Off the Boat, Out of School, To Making It Your Way in America.
 She is also the co-founder of Beauty | Brand | Believe Expo, a confidence building workshop and The Global Beauty Awards Show that celebrates the pageant community (all systems) at the international level.